vaijab/puppet-nginx/README.md

 * `keepalive_timeout` - Keep-alive timeout.
 Default: `60s`.

+* `proxy_intercept_errors` - Determines whether proxied responses with codes greater than or equal to 300 should be passed to a client or be redirected to nginx for processing with the error_page directive.
+Default: `off`.

 * `gzip` - Whether to turn gzip on.
 Default: `on`.

+* `proxy_headers_hash_bucket_size` - Sets the bucket size for hash tables used by the proxy_hide_header and proxy_set_header directives.
+Default: `128`.

 * `ssl_certificate` - SSL/TLS certificate file location.
 Default: `undef`.